 Forcing The Salmon Take

 When salmon are present in a pool and not cooperating the first thing you must do is to bin the excuse of blaming the weather and water conditions.
-Most angler's heads go down far too easily and if they were faced with the same perils that Atlantic salmon are faced with throughout their oceanic & river lives they'd have been extinct years ago!
-The salmon pool approach mentality you must adopt when fish are not cooperating has to be 100% sub surface and focussed around what tactical adjustments can you make to the swim depth of your fly to get it right into that square foot of water right in front of a salmon's nose.
+Most angler's heads go down far too easily and if our species was faced with the same perils that Atlantic salmon are faced with throughout their oceanic & river lives we'd have been extinct years ago!
+The salmon pool approach mentality you must adopt when fish are not cooperating has to be 100% sub surface and focussed around what tactical adjustments can you make to the swim depth of your fly to get it right into that square foot of water right in front of stubborn old resident salmon's noses.

 Salmon Fly Swim Depth Perception

 Most anglers are completely unaware of the depth of their salmon fly and often make wrong assumptions that the fly is swimming much deeper than it really is because the sink tip packaging says 'type 6' or 'type 10' (inch per second).
 That entire badging system that line manufacturer's use gives the wrong impression to anglers and pertains to a 1 inch section of sink tip material being dropped in a glass of still water which obviously has zero 'jacking up' ability like the full sink tip version would have in a flowing salmon pool.
-If you're not feeling the occasional tap of the riverbed when fishing the fly deep like this then make the assumption that your fly isn't fishing deep enough and try a denser or longer sink tip.
-Sure occasionally tweaking the riverbed is annoying but if you've got your depth perception just right the next tweak on your fly could very easily not be the riverbed!
+If you're targeting the presentation of your fly down deep through the pool and you're not feeling the occasional tap of the riverbed then make the assumption that your fly isn't fishing deep enough and try a denser or longer sink tip with an even bigger upstream mend on delivery to give your line a better chance to sink.
+Occasionally tweaking the riverbed is indeed annoying but if you've got your depth perception just right the next tweak on your fly could easily not be the riverbed!